solid-contrib/conformance-test-harness/USAGE.md

     solid-test:origin <https://tester> ;
     solid-test:maxThreads 8 ;
     solid-test:features "authentication", "acl", "wac-allow" ;
-    solid-test:setupRootAcl true .
+    solid-test:setupRootAcl false .
 ```
-**NOTE**: The test subject identifier is simply an IRI - it is not meant to be resolvable and can be anything as long as you
+**NOTE**: The test subject identifier is simply an IRI - it is not meant to be resolvable and can be anything as long as
-specify it on the command line when running tests.
+you specify it on the command line when running tests.

 There are some test subject specific configuration properties in this file:
 ```
   solid-test:origin <https://tester>   # registered origin for session-based login
   solid-test:maxThreads 8              # number of threads for running tests in parallel
-  solid-test:features "authentication", "acl", "wac-allow"  # server capabilities solid-test:setupRootAcl true         # this tells the server to setup an ACL on the root (used by CSS)
+  solid-test:features "authentication", "acl", "wac-allow"  # server capabilities solid-test:setupRootAcl true         # this tells the server to setup an ACL on the root (not needed by any current implementation)
 ```
 An example of this file is provided in the test repository (https://github.com/solid/specification-tests),
 containing descriptions of the following Solid implementations: